PFY1213/wxdemo/readme.txt

-this is a weixin demo
+this is a weixin demo.